mosip/converters/README.md

 ```shell
     $ mvn install -DskipTests=true -Dgpg.skip=true
 ```
-3. Run the jar locally:
+3. Run the jar locally to use the module as a service:

     ```java
     $ java -Dloader.path=.